edandersen/calendar-summary-spfx/README.md

 ## Potential improvements

+This is a proof of concept - ideally the API Key would not be exposed to the client app.
+You would want to create an app or Azure function protected by Entra ID that the client connects to, which then securely makes the Open AI connection.

-Obviously removing the OpenAI dependency would be preferable here, but:
+Even better would be removing the Open AI dependency entirely, but:

 - Azure Open AI service is invite only at the moment
-- Somehow call the Bing Copilot API for "chat" when a Microsoft 365 tenant has access to it.
-This would be the best as then the solution would not require an API key.
+- Somehow call the Bing Copilot API for "chat" when a Microsoft 365 tenant has access to it, using the current user's credentials.
+This would be the best as then the solution would not require an API key or middleware.